viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

    The tensor must be named according to the configured value under `tensor_name_remappings` in your robot configuration.
    If you followed the instructions above to [generate your robot configuration](#generate-your-robot-configuration), the value `sample` was pre-populated for you in your generated robot configuration.

-1. The client invokes the `infer` method provided by the `example_mlmodelservice_tflite` custom module, providing it with the `sample` input tensor data it generated earlier.
+1. The client invokes the `infer` method provided by the `example_mlmodelservice_tflite` module, providing it with the `sample` input tensor data it generated earlier.

-1. The `example_mlmodelservice_tflite` custom module returns a map of response tensors as a result.
+1. The `example_mlmodelservice_tflite` module returns a map of response tensors as a result.

 1. The client validates the result, including its expected type: a vector of `float` values.
    The expected output must be defined under `tensor_name_remappings` in your robot configuration for validation to succeed.